ton-community/ton-docs/docs/contribute/hacktoberfest/as-maintainer.md

 1. Add the “hacktoberfest” topic to your repository to **OPT-IN TO HACKTOBERFEST** and indicate you are looking for contributions.
 2. Apply the “hacktoberfest” label to issues you want contributors to help you with in your GitHub or GitLab project.
-3. Please, read and use [the essential tips for new open source maintainers](https://society.ton.org/essential-tips-for-new-open-source-maintainers) by the TON Society.
+3. Please, read and use [the essential tips for new open source maintainers](https://society.ton.org/essential-tips-for-new-open-source-maintainers) by TON Society.
 4. Prepare to accept legitimate pull/merge requests by merging them, leaving an overall approving review, or adding the "hacktoberfest-accepted" label.
 5. Reject any spam requests you receive by labeling them as “spam,” and close or label any other invalid contributions as "invalid."